Myx Quest making waves with new single 'No Apologies'

 Music of Monday, 27 July 2020

-The video has also clocked over 125K YouTube views in 1 week; the song has been played on Capital Xtra by Manny Norte and Ras Kwame and across numerous major stations in Ghana and Nigeria by high profile OAPs.
+The video has also clocked up over 125K YouTube views in 1 week and the song has been played on Capital Xtra by Manny Norte and Ras Kwame and across numerous major stations in Ghana and Nigeria by high profile OAPs.

 He teamed up with Ghanaian rap god M.anifest, Kimarné, and B4Bonah.
-The multi-genre producer serves the public with a fusion of R&B, Hip Hop and Dancehall vibes sandwiched in a bed of Afro-beats rhythms and instrumentation allowing Myx to show off his versatile musicianship.
+The multi-genre producer serves us a fusion of R&B, Hip Hop and Dancehall vibes sandwiched in a bed of Afro-beats rhythms and instrumentation allowing Myx to show off his versatile musicianship.

 The lush chords, piano runs, guitar, and ambient sounds coupled with the dope syncopated drum patterns typical of Quest sets the scene for fun summer vibes, “good energy” and could easily be enjoyed just as an instrumental.